elves/elvish/website/learn/scripting-case-studies.md

     [`doc:show`](../ref/doc.html#doc:show), or by hovering over it in VS Code (support for more editors will come).

--   The [`for`](../ref/language.html#for) command also doesn't need the `in` keyword, and takes a proper [list](../ref/language.html#list) as the second argument.

--   Elvish uses curly braces instead of keywords to delimit code blocks, which is easy to distinguish from command names, and - somewhat subjectively - more readable.
+-   When there is no file that matches `*.jpg`, bash will assign `$x` to the pattern `*.jpg` itself, which is most likely not what you want.

+    Elvish will throw an exception by default, and you can optionally tell Elvish to expand to zero elements with `*[nomatch-ok].jpg`.

+-   Perhaps subjectively, Elvish's syntax is more readable: instead of keywords like `in`, `do` and `done`, Elvish's [`for`](../ref/language.html#for) command doesn't have `in`, and uses familiar punctuation to delimite different parts of the command: the list of elements with `[` and `]`, and the loop body with `{` and `}`.

-Even though this example doesn't go into the advanced capabilities of Elvish, these small differences make the Elvish version easier to develop and maintain.
+This example doesn't go into the advanced capabilities of Elvish, so differences are small and may seem superficial.
+However, these small details can quickly add up, and in general it's much easier to develop and maintain scripts in Elvish.

 # update-servers-in-parallel.elv